Ose-4g/FormResponseApi/README.md

         email: Used to filter the users based on email.
 IT IS CASE SENSITIVE
     </li>
     <li>
-        phoneNUmber: Used to filter the users based on phoneNumber.
+        phoneNumber: Used to filter the users based on phoneNumber.
 IT IS CASE SENSITIVE
     </li>
 </ul>